kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>It's for all these reasons (and many more) that businesses of all sizes have adopted React.
 And want to hire developers that know it.</p>

-<p>No exaggeration: "How long have I used React?" was one of the first two questions I was asked for almost every interview.
+<p>No exaggeration: "How long have I used React?" was always one of the first two questions I was asked when interviewed.
 Followed by questions about my knowledge of the above-mentioned ecosystem.</p>

 <p>The years-long debate over what's the best JavaScript framework continues.
 As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>